LogicSkills: A Structured Benchmark for Formal Reasoning in Large Language Models: Results

 \subsection{Error analysis}

 Error analyses across tasks reveal distinct but converging weaknesses in model reasoning.
-In the \emph{symbolization} task, nearly half of the 1,775 incorrect outputs (46.9\%) are semantically wrong despite syntactic well-formedness, while the remainder show structural issues such as predicate-arity mismatches or ill-formed parentheses.
-In the \emph{countermodel} task, most erroneous outputs (72.7\% of 2,010) are structurally well-formed but fail to falsify the argument—typically because one or more premises are false—while the rest (27.3\%) reflect missing interpretations or malformed predicate definitions.
-In the \emph{validity} task, a majority of the 973 incorrect outputs (57.6\%) include the correct answer alongside additional invalid options, suggesting difficulty in eliminating plausible distractors.
+In the \emph{formal symbolization} task, over half of the 1,803 incorrect outputs (50.2\%) are semantically incorrect despite syntactic well-formedness, while the remainder show structural issues such as predicate-arity mismatches or ill-formed parentheses.
+In the \emph{countermodel construction} task, most erroneous outputs (72.9\% of 2,020) are structurally well-formed but fail to falsify the argument—typically because one or more premises are false—while the rest (27.1\%) reflect missing interpretations or malformed predicate definitions.
+In the \emph{validity assessment} task, a majority of the 980 incorrect outputs (58.4\%) include the correct answer alongside additional invalid options, suggesting difficulty in eliminating plausible distractors.
 Further details about the error analysis procedure can be found in Appendix~\ref{app:err_analysis}.